hf618/VERL/README.md

 bash train.sh
 ```

-For the details of environment variables, you can refer to [here](TRAINING_CONFIG.md).
+For the details of experiment settings, you can refer to [here](TRAINING_CONFIG.md).

 ### 🪁 Evaluation